solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 - The core functionality is found in `@solana/wallet-adapter-base`.
 - React support is added by `@solana/wallet-adapter-react`.
 - Additional packages provide components for common UI frameworks.
-In this lesson and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.
+In this lesson, and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.

 Finally, some packages are adapters for specific wallet apps.
 These are now no